springfielddatarecovery/mycloud-restsdk-recovery-script/README.md

 **FUTURE DEVELOPMENT:**
 This code will not be receiving any updates, feel free to fork it if you want to make improvements.

+**More:**
+Need more help than this script can offer?
+We offer affordable flat-rate data recovery at [our website](https://springfielddatarecovery.com)

 **Notes:**
 SQLite database is stored in /restsdk/data/db/index.db.
 Inside the DB two main tables appear to be of interest, FILES and ImageTrans.
 FILES lists each file with a unique ID (primary key) and a ContentID (the name of the file when stored on the filesystem) along with the file name "My important picture.jpg" and some other metadata.
 I believe ImageTrans is only for thumbnailing purposes but I could be wrong about that.
 Importantly, the entries in FILES have a "parent" attribute which places each file in a directory structure.
 This script totally ignores ImageTrans.